nickcanny/nickcanny.github.io/index.md

 # Welcome to my website.

-Nick, with a BS in Glass engineering Science from Alfred University.
+I'm Nick, I have a BS in Glass engineering Science from Alfred University.

 ### Language interests include
  - Python
  - Julia
  - R
- - F# (interested in learning but have not attempted to learn just yet)
+ - J (interested in learning but have not attempted to learn just yet)
+ - C++ (slowly learning in my free time)
  - Italian (a work in progress)

 ### Interesting Tech